Samiul2651/samiul2651/README.md

 # Hi, I'm Ishtiaq Samiul 👋

 Welcome to my GitHub profile!
-I'm Ishtiaq Samiul, a Final Year Student in Brac University.
+I'm Ishtiaq Samiul, an Associate Software Engineer.
 Here's a little bit about me:

 ## 🚀 About Me
-- 🎓 I’m currently working as a Associate Software Engineer at Orbitax Bangladesh.
+- 🎓 I’m currently working as an Associate Software Engineer at Orbitax Bangladesh.
 - 🌱 I’m currently learning .Net, C#, Typescript, Angular.
 - 📫 How to reach me: ishtiak.samiul.2651@gmail.com.